jarcane/clojurice/README.md

 ## Configuration

-Configuration is handled via two things: `config.cljc` and the `environ` library. `config.cljc` defines a namespace, `clojurice.config` available to both front-end and backend, and provides a base, dev, and prod profile, with the latter two being derived from base.
+Configuration is handled via `config.cljc`. `config.cljc` defines a namespace, `clojurice.config` available to both front-end and backend, and provides a base, dev, and prod profile, with the latter two being derived from base.
 The config is a simple map.

-`environ` is still available however for supplementing those configurations in the files with environment variables.
-Where appropriate, environ variables override any conflicting definition in the files.
-So if `HTTP_PORT` is set,it will override the `:http-port` value defined in `config.cljc`.

 ## Development notes